 Vendors are a big aspect of this process.

 Accomplishing the steps out of sequence will cause repetitive rejections.
 Nobody can start at the top with small business credit.
-For instance, you can’t start with store or cash credit from your bank.
-If you do you’ll get a rejection 100% of the time.

 For this reason, a business will need a professional-looking web site and email address.
 And it needs to have website hosting from a merchant such as GoDaddy.